Spectral and combinatorial methods for efficiently computing the rank of unambiguous finite automata: Conclusions and open problems

 \subsection{Computational complexity classes}

 In this paper, we characterise the computational complexity of problems by showing that they belong to the classes $\NL \subseteq \NCT \subseteq \NC \subseteq \PTIME$, see \cite{Arora2009, Goldreich2008} for their formal definitions. \NL~is the class of problems solvable in nondeterministic logarithmic time. $\NC^k$ is the class of problems solvable by $\OO((\log n)^k)$-depth polynomial-size bounded fan-in Boolean circuits, and \NC is the union of these classes for all $k \ge 1$.
 The class \NC represents problems that have efficient parallel algorithms, and is a subclass of problems solvable in polylogarithmic space~\cite{Arora2009}.
 Intuitively, \NC is the class of problems that can be solved using local computations, as opposed to \PTIME-complete problems, which are inherently sequential and thus require storing the entire structure in the memory unless $\NC = \PTIME$.
-Showing that a problem is in \NC also allows to obtain a polynomial space algorithm for the case of exponential-size input computed by a \PSPACE-transducer (as done, e.g., in~\cite{Baier2023}), which is not necessarily true for arbitrary problems solvable in polynomial time.
+An important property of \NC is that problems from this class can be used for designing \PSPACE algorithms as discussed, e.g., in the beginning of ~\cite[Section 3]{Jain2011}.
+Namely, the composition of a \PSPACE-transducer and an \NC-algorithm is a \PSPACE-algorithm~\cite{Borodin1977}, despite the fact that the output of a \PSPACE-transduction can have exponential size.
+This is not necessarily true when an \NC-algorithm is replaced by an arbitrary polynomial time algorithm.
+In the context of formal verification, this compositional approach is used, e.g., in~\cite{Baier2023}.

 \NCT is an especially important class in computational algebra.
 To quote \cite[page 468]{Goldreich2008}, ``\NCT is the habitat of most natural problems in linear algebra''.
 Indeed, matrix multiplication, computing the determinant, inverse and rank of a matrix belong to \NCT~\cite{BorodinGH82,Cook85,Berkowitz1984,Csanky1976}.